ancailliau/KAOSTools/readme.md

-# KAOSFormalTools
+# KAOS Tools Suite

-KAOSFormalTools is a set of executable targeted at modeling and analyzing KAOS models.
+KAOSTools is a set of executables and libraries targeted at building, analyzing, checking, manipulating, exporting KAOS models.

 You can find more documentation here : https://github.com/ancailliau/KAOSFormalTools/wiki